 9 Things That Can Happen to Your Body When You Get Too Much Sleep

 The negative health effects of too little sleep are well-documented, but what happens from sleeping too much is less clear.
 The National Sleep Foundation recommends that the average adult get 7 to 9 hours of sleep.
 But what if your body craves more sleep: Can you get too much?
-A growing body of research connects oversleeping with bad health outcomes.
-“Oversleeping is not harmful in and of itself, but it is a sign that you may be sleeping ineffectively, or that there is another problem requiring more sleep,” says Carl Bazil, MD, PhD, director of the epilepsy and sleep division of the department of neurology at NewYork-Presbyterian/Columbia University Medical Center.
+A growing body of research has linked longer hours of sleep to negative health outcomes, although such studies can’t prove that sleep is the cause of the health problems or is just linked to them.
+“Oversleeping is not harmful in and of itself, but it is a sign that you may be sleeping ineffectively, or that there is another problem requiring more sleep,” says Carl Bazil, MD, PhD, director of the epilepsy and sleep division of the department of neurology at NewYork-Presbyterian/Columbia University Medical Center, New York.
 “There are also otherwise normal people who are ‘long sleepers’—they function perfectly well if they get 9 or 10 hours but are sleepy on less.
 It’s still important, however, to check for other possibilities.”
-One concerning problem linked with long sleep is stroke.
 One study in the journal Neurology in 2015 showed a 46 percent greater chance of stroke in long sleepers (defined as sleeping over 8 hours), even after adjusting for other risk factors.
-Oppositely, here’s what happens when you don’t get enough sleep.
+(Here’s what happens when you don’t get enough sleep.)

 You might not be sleeping well

-One theory is that you’re not actually getting good rest.
-“Those with untreated sleep apnea [a common breathing problem] have a tendency to oversleep, and we know that undiagnosed and untreated sleep apnea leads to both heart disease and stroke,” says Michael J. Breus, PhD, a California-based clinical psychologist known as The Sleep Doctor.
+One theory is that you’re not actually getting good rest, even if you sleep a lot.
+“Those with untreated sleep apnea [a sleep-disordered breathing issue] have a tendency to oversleep, and we know that undiagnosed and untreated sleep apnea leads to both heart disease and stroke,” says Michael J. Breus, PhD, a California-based clinical psychologist known as The Sleep Doctor.
 He says that other problems like stomach upset or hot flashes could also be the cause of poor sleep, or your environment might not be dark or quiet enough.
 Even teeth grinding can affect your sleep.
-If you feel that you’re still sleepy despite being in bed a long time, talk to your doctor to tease out the cause.
+If you feel that you’re still sleepy despite being in bed for a long time, talk to your doctor to tease out the cause.
 These are the signs of sleep apnea you need to know.

 You’re more likely to be obese

 Weight gain is another chicken-or-egg factor associated with long amounts of sleep.
 Research in Sleep Medicine Reviews in 2018 suggests that long sleep times may be linked with the development of both obesity and type 2 diabetes.
-“One difficulty in untangling these effects is that things like sleep-disordered breathing, depression, or medication side effects can cause an increase in sleep duration and are also linked to other risk factors, such as weight gain,” says Elizabeth McDevitt, PhD, a postdoctoral researcher at the Princeton Computational Memory Lab at Princeton University.
+“One difficulty in untangling these effects is that things like sleep-disordered breathing, depression, or medication side effects can cause an increase in sleep duration and are also linked to other risk factors, such as weight gain,” says Elizabeth McDevitt, PhD, a postdoctoral researcher at the Princeton Computational Memory Lab at Princeton University, New Jersey.
 But in this case, sleep could be both a cause and an effect.
 If you’re spending more time in bed, you’re not exercising or even moving around, so you’re burning fewer calories.
-Here’s how you can even lose weight while you sleep.
+(Here’s how you can even lose weight while you sleep.)

 You could start getting headaches